mortezakowkabi/jcb-persian-documentation/027-How-to-ensure-that-a-field-is-not-escaped-when-added-to-list-views.md

 **Timestamp:** [00:00:58](https://www.youtube.com/watch?v=bfl0l3AoLKU&t=00h00m58s)

-The setup involves **configuration fields** that define “warning” and “danger” time thresholds (for example, *3 weeks* and *1 week*).
+The setup involves **configuration fields** that define "warning" and "danger" time thresholds (for example, *3 weeks* and *1 week*).
-These configuration values are used in logic that determines when a field’s display should change visually — for instance, changing a job date to red when overdue.
+These configuration values are used in logic that determines when a field's display should change visually — for instance, changing a job date to red when overdue.

 This logic typically involves: